qzhang503/proteoQ/README.md

 calling functions involved parameter `scale_log2r`, users can specify explicitly `scale_log2r = FALSE` or define its value under the global environment.

-[8] Prameter `fasta` is solely used for the calculation of protein percent coverage.
-Precomputed data will be used if no `fasta` database is provided.